30 Secret Wonders to Discover in Regional Australia

 Discover the magic of Kangaroo Island, SA

-2/32Trees this old probably hold a few secrets of their own, like how redwood forests came to be planted in the Yarra Valley and Otways hinterland.
-Among the world’s tallest trees at up to 115 metres, California redwoods are usually found on the United States’ West Coast.
+2/31Trees this old probably hold a few secrets of their own, like how redwood forests came to be planted in the Yarra Valley and Otways hinterland.
+Among the world’s tallest trees with some measuring up to 115 metres, California redwoods are usually found on the United States’ West Coast.
 Though Victoria’s stand only about 55 metres, kids and adults alike will still be awe-struck.
-Follow the unsealed Cement Creek Road north-east of Warburton or turn off the Great Ocean Road towards Beech Forest.
+If travelling from Warburton on the Warburton Highway/Woods Point Road, turn left onto Cement Creek Road and travel for less than a kilometre along an unsealed road to arrive at the carpark and entrance.

 Image credit: Bicheno Penguin Tours